-- 3.1 When implementing this policy, we will follow these overarching principles: - 3.1.1 We will ensure you are aware of this Fitness to Study Policy and any other relevant policies and will support you to understand the procedures we will be following. - 3.1.2 We will discuss our concerns with you and give you the opportunity to respond to this, as well as an opportunity to address the behaviours causing these concerns. - 3.1.3 We will endeavour to act in a timely manner, keeping you informed of anticipated timescales of further actions that may need to be taken. - 3.1.4 We will set clear timeframes for each of our actions and your responses, including timeframes for improvement and review. - 3.1.5 You will be given a copy of any support or action plans that are agreed at each stage, as well as a written summary of all meetings held with you.
+- 3.1 When implementing this policy, we will follow these overarching principles: - 3.1.1 We will ensure you are aware of this Fitness to Study Policy and any other relevant policies and will support you to understand the procedures we will be following. - 3.1.2 We will discuss our concerns with you and give you the opportunity to respond to this, as well as an opportunity to address the behaviours causing these concerns. - 3.1.3 We will endeavour to act in a timely manner, keeping you informed of anticipated timescales of further actions that may need to be taken. - 3.1.4 We will set clear timeframes for each of our actions and your responses, including timeframes for improvement and review. - 3.1.5 You will be given a copy of any support or action plans that are agreed at each stage, as well as a written summary of all meetings held with you. - 3.1.6 Any record made during this process will be held on your student record in accordance with our Student Privacy Notice.

-Version number: 1.2 Approved by: Student Experience Committee, May 2024 Effective from: June 2023 Date for review: July 2024
+Version number: 1.3 Approved by: Student Experience Committee, May 2024 Effective from: August 2024 Date for review: July 2025